paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/rp/important_measures.md

 $\mathrm{\Delta}R_{S}$ denotes the change of the system reliability

-In the following, the system architecture shown in [Figure 4.29](syst_figure4_29) is considered as an example to demonstrate the use of importance measures for reliability allocation.
+In the following, the system architecture shown in {numref}`Figure 7.29` is considered as an example to demonstrate the use of importance measures for reliability allocation.
 Let's assume the following reliability target for the system is given:

 *The reliability of the system shall be at least 0.95 after 10 years mission duration (87600 hours). *